-In October and December we’ll be running House of Ghosts, an event exploring the dark side of Preston Manor.
+In October we’ll be running House of Ghosts, an event exploring the dark side of Preston Manor.
 Ahead of this, Paula Wrightson looks at the story of another haunted house, Borley Rectory, and finds some suprising similarities with Preston Manor.
 Do haunted houses have key ingredients — aside from a ghost?

 The Most Haunted House in England

 How do you picture the perfect haunted house?
 I remember in my teenage years reading about Borley Rectory in Essex — ‘the most haunted house in England’ — and being absolutely terrified.
 My fear was heightened by the house not being some Gothic nightmare mansion of the classic Hammer Horror movie but an ordinary Victorian clergyman’s house in the English countryside.
 Just the name Borley Rectory sent a shudder up my spine for decades to come and even though the house no longer exists, I should not want to linger around the site of its foundations at dusk.

 Borley Rectory was demolished in 1944 but rather like the tragedy of the Titanic the story endures, a perennial fascination.
 As a haunted house Borley ticks all the right boxes: phantom nuns, a headless man, ghostly footsteps, séances and an ordinary family put there by fate.
 What fascinates me as I research Preston Manor’s ghost story, are the parallels with the happenings at Borley Rectory and the nature of fear itself.

 Human beings are hard-wired for fear as an evolutionary mechanism to protect us from the harm caused by enemies and predators.
 Our ancient brains tell us to stay away from dangerous places, situations and people.